AbhijithNidanakavi/GeoCabMatrix__RidePredictorX/README.md

 ## Code Structure :
 The project maintains a well-structured directory layout, promoting clarity, modularity, and seamless navigation.
 Below is an outline of the structure:
+.
+├── README.md                     - provides an overview of the project

+│   ├── raw                       - contains the raw, unprocessed ride data.
+│   │   ├── rides_2022-01.parquet
+│   │   ├── rides_2022-02.parquet
+│   │   └── ...
+│   └── transformed               - contains datasets that have undergone some form of processing │       ├── tabular_data.parquet
+│       ├── ts_data_rides_2022_01.parquet
+│       └── validated_rides_2022_01.parquet
+│       └── ...
+├── models                        - any machine learning models.
+├── notebooks                     - exploratory and developmental Jupyter notebooks.
+│   ├── 01_load_and_validate_raw_data.ipynb
+│   ├── 02_transform_raw_data_into_ts_data.ipynb
+│   ├── 03_transform_ts_data_into_features_and_targets.ipynb
+│   ├── ...
+├── pyproject.toml                - project metadata and dependencies
+├── scripts                       - scripts for automation, data collection, and other utilities.
+├── src                           - directory containing reusable code, functions, and classes.
+└── tests                         - test scripts for functionalities

+## Installation :
+To get underway, clone this repository and establish the environment: